HanruvFio/Zoho---Employee-Onboarding/README.md

-# Zoho---Basic-Employee-Role-Onboarding
+# Zoho---Basic-Employee-Role: Onboarding

+## Settings > Users > Add User

-## Follow email link and setup with the prompts
+## Follow email link on user side and setup with the prompts

 ## Assign Apps to the user and give them roles